wanchain/wanchain_docs/source/wan-account.rst

 Ordinary & Private Address
 ================================================================================

-Ordinary address (Short address) as known as public address which allows everyone see transaction details.
-On the opposite, Private address (Long address) as known as MSA (Master Stealth Address) which details will not be revealed.
+Ordinary address (the shorter address), also known as a public address, allows everyone to see transaction details.
+On the contrary, private addresses (the longer address) also known as the MSA (Master Stealth Address), is never revealed to third parties.

 .. code:: js